Looking for a spring-time challenge, something to train for and work towards through the Autumn and Winter months?

 Water stations along the route and at the finish

 So the challenge is there: a beautiful run over a course suitable for all levels of ability.
-We invite you to take your place on the start line on 8 March in 2020!
+We invite you to take your place on the start line!

-Your entry fee includes a commemorative finisher’s medal, finisher’s technical t-shirt, event giveaway, electronic timing, downloadable finisher’s certificate, water stations along the route and at the finish.
+Your entry fee includes a commemorative finisher’s medal, finisher’s technical t-shirt, event giveaway, electronic timing, downloadable finisher’s certificate (from marathon photos live), water stations along the route and at the finish.

-We’re sorry but there are absolutely no race day entries for the Inverness ½ Marathon due to the practicalities of planning for a fixed number of participants.
+We’re sorry but there are absolutely no race day entries for the Inverness Half Marathon due to the practicalities of planning for a fixed number of participants.
 There are limited race day entries for the 5K ONLY, subject to race capacity.

 We’re sorry but we do not operate a transfer system between races.
 If you are interested in taking part in another race you can still register online until 4 March 2024 (or earlier if race capacity is reached), but you will have to pay the registration fee.

-The Inverness ½ Marathon offers a limited number of free entries for elite runners who have achieved the standards specified here within the 24 months prior to the 2020 race.
+The Inverness Half Marathon offers a limited number of free entries for elite runners who have achieved the standards specified here within the 24 months prior to the 2024 race.

 If you have achieved these standards and are interested in taking part in the race, please email us stating your name, age, email address, club name and details of where and when you have achieved the standards, along with a link to power of 10.

 Applications will be considered up to 4 March 2024, but only a limited number of places are available and these will be allocated on a first come basis.